rtoal/plang-glossary/README.md

-# The Programming Languages Glossary
+# The Programming Languages and Compilers Glossary

 ### Abstract Class
 A class that cannot have any instances.

 ### Abstract Method
 A method of an abstract class that has no implementation.

+### Abstract Syntax
+The representation of a program’s structure without tiny details like certain punctuation and preposition-like keywords

 ### Activation Record
 See frame.